nazavode/nazavode.github.io/content/post/aliasing.md

 +++
 title = "Aliasing Explained (Part 1)"
-description = "What is aliasing and why you should care" date = "2017-03-26" categories = ["Dev", "Languages", "C"] tags = ["c", "c++", "fortran", "aliasing", "optimization"]
+date = "2017-03-26"
+categories = ["Dev", "Languages", "C"] tags = ["c", "c++", "fortran", "aliasing", "optimization"]